Lucrecious/imj/README.md

 - robustness (more tests)

 ## Limitations
-imJSON is made primarily for reading _and_ writing.
+imj is made primarily for reading _and_ writing.
 As such, it's not very convenient for inspecting arbitrary JSON strings.
 For that, you are better off using any of the [gazillion](https://www.json.org/json-en.html#:~:text=bmx%2Drjson-,C,-mu_json) retain mode JSON parsers out there.

 ## Why yet another JSON parser